 When reviewing the basis on which reports were filed with the Equal Opportunity Compliance Coordinator, it is clear that the majority of reports are based on sex as the protected characteristic implicated by the action.
-Because sexual misconduct is considered a form of harassment, this may explain, in part, why the number of reports received that implicated sex as the basis for the reported behavior is significantly higher than reports of behavior based on other protected characteristics
+Because sexual misconduct is considered a form of harassment, this may explain, in part, why the number of reports received that implicated sex as also occasionally receives reports that do not involve a protected characteristic and therefore do not preliminarily fit into the categories of harassment or discrimination.
+These reports have been identified on the chart below as "non-protected categories."
+In addition, while socioeconomic status is not considered a protected characteristic under the basis for the reported behavior is significantly higher than reports of behavior based on other protected characteristics applicable law or University policy, it has been identified by reporters and complainants as a basis for inappropriate behavior, and is therefore separately reflected in the chart to the left.

-The Equal
+The Equal Opportunity Compliance Coordinator

-Opportunity

-Compliance

-Coordinator